Our 7-12 ACE Classes

 We help students prepare ahead of time so they can enter AP Calculus AB or BC feeling confident and ready to succeed.

-Gain Confidence For the Most Respected and Hardest High School Math Class by colleges and employers.
+Gain Confidence For the Hardest but Most Respected High School Math Class by Colleges and Employers.

-For many students applying to competitive universities, earning a strong grade in AP Calculus AB (or BC) can strengthen their application.
-The more competitive the university, the more important it becomes to show strong academic rigor in core subjects like math.
-Important skills such as logical thinking, problem solving, and analyzing complex ideas are useful in many fields, including business, economics, technology, science, and the social sciences.
+Earning a strong grade in AP Calculus AB (or BC) shows strong academic rigor and important skills such as logical thinking, problem solving, and analyzing complex ideas, which are useful in many fields, including business, economics, technology, science, and the social sciences.

 Our goal is to help students feel prepared for this important class so they can approach AP Calculus with confidence instead of stress.